 - 1 recipe gluten-free edible cookie dough, rolled into small balls

 - 2 cups gluten-free brownie chunks (link to recipes above)

 - In a stand mixer, or with electric hand mixer, whip the cream to soft peaks.

 - Stir in the sweetened condensed milk and vanilla extract.

 - Mix in ½ - ¾ of the cookie dough balls and brownie chunks and pour the ice cream into a loaf pan.
 Top with the remaining cookie dough balls and brownie chunks.

-- Pop in the freezer for at least 8 hours.
+- Pop in the freezer for at 4-8 hours.

 This post contains affiliate links.
 Thank you for supporting Flippin' Delicious!